 Take Your Time!

 Hardwood flooring is one of the best home improvement moves you can make.
 With the right maintenance and upkeep, they last much longer than carpet and always increase the value of your home if you ever decide to move.
-Like stated earlier, deciding on light or dark hardwood flooring really just comes down to your personal preference, but we hope this has decision much easier!
+Like stated earlier, deciding on light or dark hardwood flooring really just comes down to your personal preference, but we hope this has made your decision much easier!